What is the MIND diet portion?

 Ketogenic dietVery low-carb, high-fat diet designed to promote ketosisHigh-fat foods like meat, cheese, and butter; low-carb vegetables like leafy greensCan lead to rapid weight loss and may have potential therapeutic benefits for certain conditionsCan be difficult to sustain long-term and may lead to nutrient deficiencies; may be unsafe for those with certain health conditions

-Paleo dietBased on the presumed dietary patterns of Paleolithic humansWhole, unprocessed foods like meat, fish, fruits, and vegetables; excludes grains, dairy, and processed foodsCan promote weight loss and improve markers of metabolic healthleaves out a number of nutrient-dense foods, such as grains and legumes, which can cause dietary deficiencies; vegetarians and vegans may find it challenging to adhere to.
+Paleo dietBased on the presumed dietary patterns of Paleolithic humansWhole, unprocessed foods like meat, fish, fruits, and vegetables; excludes grains, dairy, and processed foodsCan promote weight loss and improve markers of metabolic healthleaves out some nutrient-dense foods, such as grains and legumes, which can cause dietary deficiencies; vegetarians and vegans may find it challenging to adhere to.

 These are some but not all the well-known diets and there are other diets to learn about like the endomorph diet for weight loss.